Pole Barn Framing: What It Is, How It Works, & Why It’s a Smart Choice

 How the Pole Barn Framing Process Works

-2. Post setting with concrete footings or gravel backfill
+2. Setting posts in place using concrete footings or compacted gravel backfill

 Pole Barn vs. Stick-Built Construction: Which One is Right for You?